You are looking at 1-20 of 930 articles

 Karen Smith Rotabi

-The practice of intercountry adoption is considered from a historical framework, beginning with World War II to other conflicts and the global dynamics of child circulation for adoption.
-Significant sources of children are presented, including Russia, China, and Guatemala, as well as moratoriums related to poor practice and fraud.
-Framed from a social justice perspective, the Hague Convention on Intercountry Adoption is presented with an exploration of child sales and abduction into intercountry adoption.
-A global market for children creates significant practice challenges for social workers who engage in assessment, both in the country of child origin and in the destination country.
-Follow-up care includes case management to support families and children in the intercountry adoption process.
+The practice of intercountry adoption is first considered from a historical framework, beginning with World War II, to other conflicts throughout the 20th and 21st centuries.
+In this historical overview, factors that contributed to the rise of the global circulation of children for adoption in the 20th century are discussed, as well as efforts for reform in the 21st century in response to problems of abuse, fraud, and exploitation and the development of policies to regulate intercountry adoption and ultimately protect children.
+Specifically, The Hague Convention on Intercountry Adoption is presented from a social justice perspective, using Guatemala as a case example, as well as relevant U.S. policies regulating intercountry adoption practices.
+Finally, direct practice considerations for social workers are discussed.
+These include pre- and post-adoption issues to support families and children through the intercountry adoption process and across the child’s lifespan with considerations for trans-racial adoptions and the unique child-family support issues.
 In conclusion, the significant decline in the practice is reflected upon pragmatically; the need for true reform in the practice is necessary to preserve intercountry adoption for orphaned and vulnerable children.

 A history of transracial and intercountry adoptions in the United States is briefly provided as well as highlights trends, demographics, practices, and policies that have evolved as families have become more diverse.
 The current prevalence of intercountry and transracial adoptions in the United States is examined as well as the impact of policy changes in the United States and abroad on rates of intercountry adoption.
 Additionally, the challenges that have emerged for children adopted transracially and from abroad, as well as for their adoptive families, are reviewed.
 These include navigating ethnic and racial identity formation, cultural sensitivity, and challenging behaviors.
 Finally, future directions for social work practice, research, and policy are explored, and implications are provided for social workers intervening with families who have adopted children transracially or internationally.
 Specifically, adoption-competent professionals should also integrate cultural humility and competence into their therapeutic work with adoptive children and families.
 Implications for research in the conclusion focus on expanding prior studies on intercountry and transracial adoptions to incorporate racial and ethnic groups underrepresented in the literature.
 Policy implications include increasing access and funding for post-adoption services for all adoptive families.